What is high blood pressure?

 Common risk factors include:

-• Family history: High blood pressure can be passed from generation to generation.
+• Genetics and family history: High blood pressure can be passed from generation to generation.

 • Age: Your risk increases as you get older.